There are new requirements for the Tour of Heroes app:

 <router-outlet> element at the end of the template.

-RouterOutlet is one of the directives provided by the
+RouterOutlet is one of the

 The router displays each component immediately below the